matlab-deep-learning/constrained-deep-learning/documentation/AI-Verification-Convexity.md

 If no vertex has signature $(+,+,…,+)$, solve for the minimum using a convex optimization routine over this hypercube.
-Since all local minima are global minima, there is at least one hypercube requiring this approach.
+Since all local minima are global minima, there is at least one hypercube requiring this solution.
-If the function has a flat section at its minima, there may be other hypercubes, also without a vertex with all positive signature.
+If the function has a flat section at its minima, there may be other hypercubes in the operational design domain, also without a vertex with all positive signature.
 Note that empirically, this seldom happens for convex neural networks as it requires fine tuning of the parameters to create such a landscape.